 Damages that are Covered

-There are different types of assessments that are offered by various moving companies.
-Hopefully this information will help you to make a decision on which moving company to use.
+Different types of assessments are offered by various moving companies.
+Hopefully, this information will help you to make a decision on which moving company to use.

 Complete Value Protection:

 This is one of the better options offered by the moving companies.
 However, it does not cover everything…

 It only covers property that has been damaged, lost, or destroyed.
 It will also pay for property repairs.

 This coverage does have deductibles, and there is a minimum amount that will be covered.
 Be sure to read the fine print when this coverage is being offered.

 This is good if your property is valuable but small in size.